saminulh/shared-articles/French Revolution - Mike Duncan.md

 	1. You must be dedicated to upholding constitutional government
 	2. You must support political equality (in particular opposed to the active-passive citizen dichotomy).
 	3. You must be ready to combat counter-revolutionary plots

+### The Society of 1789

+This was a group of "liberal nobles" who sought to ensure a constitution which upheld the values of the declaration of rights and man.
+Many of its members were first members of the Jacobin club and held dual membership  in both until (due to the fracturing of the left) they were forced to pick a side.
+It included most of the delegates from the society of 30 including Lafayette, the Abbe Sieyes and Condorcet (although not the creator Adrien Duport who was on the central committee of the Jabobins).
+It also included Mirabeau, Talleyrand, Bailly, and Brissot.

 ## Important Enlightenment Thinkers